hailsong/RC-SMPL/README.md

 Update-Package -reinstall

-The latest libraries will be put in the Packages folder under sample_unity_bodytracking
+The latest libraries will be put in the Packages folder under Real_time_3D_Avatar_Generation

 #### 2) Next add these libraries to the Assets/Plugins folder:

-You can do this by hand or just **run the batch file MoveLibraryFile.bat** in the sample_unity_bodytracking directory
+You can do this by hand or just **run the batch file MoveLibraryFile.bat** in the Real_time_3D_Avatar_Generation directory

 From Packages/Microsoft.Azure.Kinect.BodyTracking.1.1.2/lib/netstandard2.0